-The National Administrator will select ratings for audit at random with a small number of audits allocated through a risk-based selection process.
+NABERS will select ratings to audit based on the number of ratings an Assessor submits, with a small number of audits allocated through a risk-based selection process.
 Risk is defined by a number of factors including but not limited to:

-- Any circumstance in which a potential conflict of interest held by the Assessor in relation to a NABERS rating has not been declared; - Collaboration with the Commercial Building Disclosure (CBD) Program Administrator, the Australian Government Department of the Environment and Energy; and - The identification of errors or potential errors as part of the National Administrator's rating certification processes (Level 1 Audits).
+- Any circumstance in which a potential conflict of interest held by the Assessor in relation to a NABERS rating has not been declared; - Collaboration with the Commercial Building Disclosure (CBD) Program Administrator, for the Commonwealth; and - The identification of errors or potential errors as part of NABERS rating certification processes (Level 1 Audits).

-NABERS Assessors may be the subject to more than one Level 2 Audit simultaneously.
-In such cases the National Administrator may exercise some flexibility (where applicable and within reason) regarding timeframes for the provision of documentation and responses to Auditor's findings as stipulated in this document.
+NABERS Assessors may be subject to more than one Level 2 Audit simultaneously.
+In such cases NABERS may exercise some flexibility (where applicable and within reason) regarding timeframes for the provision of documentation and responses to Auditor's findings as stipulated in this document.

-The National Administrator will treat each case of concurrent audits individually and make the appropriate decisions on a case by case basis.
+NABERS will treat each case of concurrent audits individually and make the appropriate decisions on a case-by-case basis.

-11.2 Assigning an Auditor
+11.2 Auditor Invitation

-The National Administrator will assign the most appropriate Auditor to perform a given audit according to the:
+NABERS will assign the most appropriate Auditor to perform a given audit according to the:

-- capacity of Auditors to undertake the audit at the time of selection; - relevant skills and expertise of Auditors; - prior allocation of audits between Auditors; and - potential for any conflict of interest to arise.
+- capacity of Auditors to undertake the audit at the time of selection - relevant skills and expertise of Auditors - prior allocation of audits between Auditors - potential for any conflict of interest to arise.

-Where possible, the National Administrator will allocate different Auditors for Assessors who are the subject of multiple audits.
+Where possible, NABERS will allocate different Auditors for Assessors who are the subject of multiple audits.